The FDA Agrees: Eggs Are a Healthy, Nutritious Food

 2. Americans Deserve to Know That Eggs Are Healthy

-Making smart, nourishing choices at the grocery store can be hard when nutrient-dense foods like eggs can’t carry the word “healthy” on the carton.
-Reaching for whole, humanely raised foods like eggs from hens on pasture could give Americans more confidence in their shopping decisions and pack more nutrition into their diet—so long as the FDA‘s confusing, outdated dietary guidelines receive a much needed overhaul.
+Reaching for whole, humanely raised foods like eggs from hens on pasture gives Americans more confidence in their shopping decisions and packs more nutrition into their diet.

 3. Experts Agree: Eggs Are Healthy